-Cautions for both < 2 > (Handheld Night Scene) and < 2 > (HDR Backlight Control)
+Cautions for both <TM> (Handheld Night Scene) and <TM> (HDR Backlight Control)

-- Compared to other shooting modes, the shooting range will be smaller. - RAW + 1 L or RAW cannot be selected.
-If RAW + 1 L or RAW has been set.
-L will be set. - If you shoot a moving subject, the subject's movement may leave afterimages, or the surrounding area of the subject may become dark. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.), flat or single-tone images, or images significantly misaligned due to camera shake. - It takes some time to record images to the card since they are merged after shooting.
-During the processing of the images, "BUSY" will be displayed, and you cannot take another picture until the processing is completed. - If the shooting mode is set to <TM> or <TM>, direct printing is not possible.
+- Compared to other shooting modes, the shooting range will be smaller. - RAW + L or RAW cannot be selected.
+If RAW + L or RAW has been set. ■ I will be set - If you shoot a moving subject, the subject's movement may leave afterimages, or the surrounding area of the subject may become dark. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.), flat or single-tone images, or images significantly misaligned due to camera shake. - It takes some time to record images to the card since they are merged after shooting.
+During the processing of the images, "buSY" will be displayed in the viewfinder and on the LCD panel, and you cannot take another picture until the processing is completed. - If the shooting mode is set to <TM> or <ॐ>. direct printing is not possible.